SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-web-security.md

-## Install the Zscaler Web Security App and view the Dashboards
+## Installing the Zscaler Web Security App

 This page provides instructions on how to install the Zscaler Web Security App, and provides examples of each of the dashboards.
 The App preconfigured searches and [Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/22Security_and_Threat_Detection/Zscaler_Web_Security/Zscaler-Web-Security-Dashboards#Dashboards) provide easy-to-access visual insights into your data.

-### Install the Sumo Logic App
-12

 To install the app, do the following: